Migrate data pipelines

 - Metric validation: You must validate both historic and new reports, because both the schema and the queries might change.

-- Firewalls might need to be configured to allow data egress from on-premises to BigQuery.
+- Firewalls might need to be configured to allow outbound data transfer from on-premises to BigQuery.

-- Network changes might be required to create additional bandwidth, to accommodate data egress.
+- Network changes might be required to create additional bandwidth, to accommodate outbound data transfer.

 Redirect data pipelines by using files as an intermediate vehicle